ebukaracer/EzSaverLite/README.md

 ```

 ## How it works
- **EzSaverLite** by default, uses `playerprefs` inside the unity editor during development and post-deployment to other platforms except for WebGL, which in this case relies on the browser's `local storage` for saving and loading data.
-When multiple builds of the same project(name) are made, data also persists.
+**EzSaverLite** uses `PlayerPrefs` by default in the Unity editor during development and for all platforms after deployment, except for WebGL.
+In the case of WebGL, it relies on the browser's `local storage` to save and load data.
+Additionally, when multiple builds of the same project (with the same name) are created, the data persists across those builds.

 ## Samples and Best Practices
-Before deploying your **WebGL** project, use the menu option: `Racer > EzSaverLite > Import WebGL Save Plugin` to import the `Lss(Local storage saver)` save plugin that will be used after deployment.
+Before deploying your WebGL project, navigate to the menu option: `Racer > EzSaverLite > Import WebGL Save Plugin(Force)` to import or update the Lss(Local Storage Saver) plugin, which will be used for saving and loading in the browser after deployment.

-Check out this package's sample scene by importing it from the package manager *sample's tab* and exploring the script for the recommended approach for saving and loading data easily.
+Optionally import this package's demo from the package manager's `Samples` tab.

-*To remove this package completely(leaving no trace), navigate to: `Racer > EzSaverLite > Remove package`*
+To remove this package completely(leaving no trace), navigate to: `Racer > EzSaverLite > Remove package`

 ## [Contributing](https://ebukaracer.github.io/ebukaracer/md/CONTRIBUTING.html)
 Contributions are welcome!
 Please open an issue or submit a pull request.